rojasmart/frontend-mentor-projects/README.md

 - Dine Restaurant - [Click Here](https://dine-restaurant-website-kohl.vercel.app/)
 - Interactive Pricing Component - [Click Here](https://interactive-pricing-component-khaki.vercel.app/)

-# I decided to continue as a separate development all my frontend mentors projects
+## I decided to continue as a separate development all my frontend mentors projects and you can check them on separate repositories.